top of page

 Locally-driven initiatives involving parents, teachers, and village leaders help create sustainable education models.
 In Ethiopia, for example, community-based schools are successfully educating children in remote areas.

-Public-Private Partherships in Education
+Public-Private Partnerships in Education

 Collaboration between governments, private companies, and non-profits can help bridge education gaps.
 Bridge International Academies, for instance, uses technology-driven teaching methods to deliver affordable, quality education to low-income communities.
+Such partnerships are vital to support Africa in building a more inclusive and effective educational system.

 Overcoming Education Barriers: Solutions and Recommendations